sympy/sympy/doc/src/guides/solving/solving-guidance.md

 {-sqrt(y), sqrt(y)}
 ```

-If you already have the equation in `Eq` form, you can parse that string:
+If you already have the equation in {any}`Eq <sympy.core.relational.Eq>` form,
+you can parse that string:

 ```py
 >>> from sympy import parse_expr, solve, solveset